John Bolton: Recess appointment

 On August 1, 2005, Bush officially made a recess appointment of Bolton, installing him as Permanent U.S. Representative to the UN.
 A recess appointment lasts until the next session of Congress ends or until the individual is renominated and confirmed by the Senate.
 During the announcement, Bush said, "This post is too important to leave vacant any longer, especially during a war and a vital debate about U.N. reform."
 Democrats criticized the appointment, and Senator Christopher Dodd (D-CT) of the Senate Foreign Relations Committee said Bolton would lack credibility in the U.N. because he lacked Senate confirmation.
 U.N.
 Secretary-General Kofi Annan welcomed Mr. Bolton, but told reporters that the new ambassador should consult with others as the administration continued to press for changes at the United Nations.

-Term at the UN
+Term at the United Nations

 The Economist called Bolton "the most controversial ambassador ever sent by America to the United Nations."
 Some colleagues in the UN appreciated the goals Bolton was trying to achieve, but not his abrasive style.
 The New York Times, in its editorial The Shame of the United Nations, praised Bolton's stance on "reforming the disgraceful United Nations Human Rights Commission", saying "John Bolton, is right; Secretary-General Kofi Annan is wrong."
 The Times also said the commission at that time was composed of "some of the world's most abusive regimes" who used their membership as cover to continue their abusiveness.

 Bolton also opposed the proposed replacement for the Human Rights Commission, the UN Human Rights Council, as not going far enough for reform, saying: "We want a butterfly.
 We don't intend to put lipstick on a caterpillar and call it a success."